openstack/openstack-manuals/doc/user-guide/source/dashboard_manage_volumes.rst

    :guilabel:`Description`: Optionally, provide a brief description for the volume.

-   :guilabel:`Type`: Leave this field blank.

-   :guilabel:`Size (GB)`: The size of the volume in gibibytes (GiB).

    :guilabel:`Volume Source`: Select one of the following options:

    * No source, empty volume: Creates an empty volume.
 An empty volume does not contain a file system or a partition table.

-   * Image: If you choose this option, a new field for Use image as a source displays.
+   * Image: If you choose this option, a new field for :guilabel:`Use image as a source` displays.
 You can select the image from the list.

    * Volume: If you choose this option, a new field for :guilabel:`Use volume as a source` displays.
 You can select the volume from the list.
 Options to use a snapshot or a volume as the source for a volume are displayed only if there are existing snapshots or volumes.

+   :guilabel:`Type`: Leave this field blank.

+   :guilabel:`Size (GB)`: The size of the volume in gibibytes (GiB).

    :guilabel:`Availability Zone`: Select the Availability Zone from the list.
    By default, this value is set to the availability zone given by the cloud